How Can Replacing a Furnace Make You Less Comfortable?

 The relevant capacity of the furnace isn't the rate of BTU input.
 It's how quickly those BTUs go into your home, the output capacity.
 Let's look at what happened to those numbers when you replaced the old furnace.
 You started with 60,000 BTU/hr at 80% efficiency, so your old furnace supplied 60,000 x 0.8 = 48,000 BTU/hr.
 The new furnace has an output capacity of 69,000 x 0.95 = 65,550 BTU/hr.
 To summarize the numbers:

-So really, your new furnace is about 37% larger in terms of its ability to provide heat to your home.
+So, your new furnace is 37% larger in terms of its ability to provide heat to your home.
 If you had started with an older furnace, perhaps only 60% or 68% efficient, the amount of oversizing would be even worse.